Valadis-Mastoras/SemiGramEx/README.md

 * SemiGramEx is a semi-automatic generation system that aims on helping second language teachers, during their duties.

-* More specifically, the user can select an initial resource of authentic text, based on which the exercises' generation process will happen.
-In addition, a number of generation parameters have also been incorporated for more diverse results, such as the proficiency level of the target learner, along with a specific exercise type to be taught of and a teaching goal.
+* More specifically, the user can select an initial resource of authentic text, based on which the exercise generation process will happen.
+In addition, a number of generation parameters have also been incorporated, such as a difficulty level, an exercise type and a teaching goal to be taught of.

-* For the moment, SemiGramEx only supports english and it allows for three types of exercises, those being Fill-in-the-blank grammar exercises, Find-the-mistakes and Multiple-choice grammar exercises.
+* For the moment, SemiGramEx supports only English and it allows for three types of exercises, those being Fill-in-the-blank grammar exercises, Find-the-mistakes and Multiple-choice grammar exercises.
 Eventually, the teaching goal supported for the moment targets the learning of Verb Tenses.
 A more thorough description of each component is presented at the How to use section.

 * SemiGramEx was created as a part of a second year Master internship, for the Synalp team, at Loria research center.